aanu444/zerofitness.github.io/README.md

 **Versuo 4.0.0** was staged for deployment on the 10th of February, 2021 and includes the sign up page

 ---
+**Version 5.0.0** was staged for deployment on the 11th of February, 2021 and includes form validation for the zero fitness sign up page

+---
 ## Contributors

 - Omolola Odunowo <omololaodunowo@gmail.com>